MEET THE STAFF

 Jeff Miller, Senior Conservation Advocate

-Jeff (he/him) writes press and outreach materials for endangered species issues, works on endangered-species listing petitions, and does community organizing and media work for numerous Center campaigns, from condor protection to pesticides reduction to Bay Area urban-sprawl issues.
-Jeff has also been the director of the Alameda Creek Alliance since 1997, and in 2007 and 2009 won "Leaping Steelhead" awards for his efforts to restore Alameda Creek and California's fish populations and aquatic ecosystems.
+Jeff writes press and outreach materials on endangered species issues, works on endangered species listing petitions, and does community organizing and media work for numerous Center wildlife-protection campaigns in California and Oregon.
+Jeff has been the director of the Alameda Creek Alliance since 1997.

 Lydia Millet, Deputy Creative Director

-Lydia edits and writes a range of press and outreach materials for the Center.
+Lydia writes and edits a range of outreach materials for the Center and helps oversee our messaging.
 She holds a master's in environmental policy from Duke University and worked for NRDC in New York before joining the Center in 1999.
-She's also a fiction writer whose work often touches on the subjects of human-animal relations, extinction and climate change.
-Her three most recent books are Dinosaurs (2022), A Children's Bible (2020), and Fight No More (2018).
+She's also a fiction and nonfiction writer whose work concerns human-animal relations, extinction, and climate change.
+Her most recent book is We Loved It All: A Memory of Life (2024).

 Contact: Tucson, AZ, email Lydia

-Anna (she/her) edits the Center's e-newsletters; works to maintain and drive traffic to the Center's websites; and helps write, proofread and edit action alerts and other communications.
+Anna (she/her) edits the Center's e-newsletters; works to maintain and drive traffic to the Center's websites; and helps write, proofread, and edit other communications.
 Anna is a Tucson native and holds a bachelor's in English from Reed College; before joining the Center in 2007 she worked for a nonprofit that helped authors teach creative writing to Southern Arizona Native youth.

 Jennifer Molidor, Senior Food Campaigner